-Registrants can complete their annual reporting by going to egbc.ca/annual-info-reporting or by logging onto their Engineers and Geoscientists BC online account and clicking on Annual Reporting on the top left side of the page.
+Registrants can complete their Annual Reporting after May 1, 2022 by logging onto their Engineers and Geoscientists BC online account and clicking on Annual Reporting on the top left side of the page.

 Registrants who fail to report their information before the September 30 and December 31 deadlines are subject to suspension and cancellation.

 Registrants who have had their registration suspended or cancelled are prohibited from engaging in professional engineering or geoscience in BC and from representing themselves as practicing engineers or geoscientists in BC during the period of their suspension or cancellation.
 In addition, suspended and cancelled registrants are no longer covered under the Secondary Professional Liability insurance policy.